Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

 ## Thu September 3, 2020 *[ ActionDispatch part 9 ]*
 - **Static:** This middleware will attempt to return the contents of a file's body from disk in the response.
 If a file is not found on disk, the request will be delegated to the application stack.
 This middleware is commonly initialized to serve assets from a server's public/ directory.
 - **TestResponse:** Integration test methods such as ActionDispatch::Integration::Session#get and ActionDispatch::Integration::Session#post return objects of class TestResponse, which represent the HTTP response results of the requested controller actions.

+## Fri September 4, 2020 *[ ActionMailbox part 1 ]*
+- **Base:** The base class for all application mailboxes.
+Not intended to be inherited from directly.
+Inherit from ApplicationMailbox instead, as that's where the app-specific routing is configured.
+Application mailboxes need to overwrite the #process method, which is invoked by the framework after callbacks have been run.
+The callbacks available are: before_processing, after_processing, and around_processing.
+The primary use case is ensure certain preconditions to processing are fulfilled using before_processing callbacks.